shabin5785/Webpack_Learn/README.md

 - we can have different loaders or rules within WP config.
 So rules is an array to take a number of loaders .

 - each rule takes a use property to denote which loader and then a test property to select the files to be acted on, this can be a regex.
+So the given loader is applied to all files that matches the test expression.